ozgur-yalcin/mfa/readme.md

 ### Create account

-Create an account named GitHub
+Create an issuerd GitHub

 ```
 mfa add GitHub ADOO3MCCCVO5AVD6
 ```

-Create an account, the account name is GitHub, the user name is ozgur-yalcin
+Create an account, the issuer is GitHub, the user is ozgur-yalcin

 ```
 mfa add GitHub:ozgur-yalcin ADOO3MCCCVO5AVD6